genderkit/genderkit/_articles/obtaining-a-grc.md

 - it may change whether you would be housed in a women's prison or a men's prison
 - it may affect your rights around pensions, particularly if you were born before 6th December 1953.

+You *do not* need a GRC to have your death certificate registered under the correct gender or to have a funeral in which your gender is respected {% cite kermode2021older -l 128 %}.
+There is detailed information about this in posts on [the Trans Safety Network website](https://transsafety.network/posts/you-dont-need-a-grc-death-cert/) which has been subsequently [confirmed by a coroner](https://transsafety.network/posts/coroner-confirms-grc-death-cert/).
+If the gender of someone has been recorded incorrectly on their death certificate, you can [apply to have this corrected](https://www.gov.uk/correcting-a-death-registration).

 ### Why might I not want a Gender Recognition Certificate?

 Obtaining a GRC would not normally have any effects on your everyday life, so few people ever apply for it.
 In particular, you *do not need a GRC* to change the name or gender on your [passport]({% link _articles/getting-a-new-passport.md %}), driving license, or any other identification other than your birth certificate.